SpindleMonkey/project-2/README.md

 ### overview
-This ia a spinning stash inventory app targetd for mobile use.
+This ia a spinning stash inventory app targeted for mobile use.
 Initially, it will document what you have with some basic descriptors (& notes).
-Future versions would include: detailed stash info, ability to add breeds and fiber sources, search)
+Future versions would include: detailed stash info, ability to add new breeds and fiber sources, search)

 I'm always buying duplicates and/or forgetting what I already have.
 I need a list of all my stuff that I can access when at fiber festivals/shops/online, and I'm pretty sure I'm not the only one with a little stash problem.